 Let’s start with the shortest one.
-If you haven’t seen Ari Vatanen’s breathtaking dance up the Pikes Peak, it’s time to do it now.
+If you haven’t seen Ari Vatanen’s breathtaking dance up the Pikes Peak, it’s time to do so now.
 It’s just five minutes long, but it will stay in your memory forever.
 And remember – it was shot before GoPro cameras and drones.
 This was all done with film.
 And with helicopters.

 Steve McQueen wasn’t the only famous actor associated with racing, nor was he the most successful one.
 Still, his racing background helped him create one of the greatest – and most realistic – racing movies ever made.
-Most of the racing footage was shot during the real Le Mans race and the result was spectacular.
+Most of the racing footage was shot during the real Le Mans race and the result is spectacular.